M66B/FairEmail/docs/FAQ-gl-rES.md

 * Google does not expose details (name, e-mail, etc) about buyers to developers
 * An app like FairEmail cannot select which Google account to use
 * It may take a while until the Play store app has synchronized a purchase to another device
-* Play Store purchases cannot be used without the Play Store, which is also not allowed by Play Store rules
+* As compras do Play Store non se poden usar sen a Play Store, o que tampouco está permitido polas regras do Play Store

 If you cannot solve the problem with the purchase, you will have to contact Google about it.